Listening to black mirrors with gravitational radiation: Acknowledgments

 \section{Acknowledgments}

-My thanks to Kostas Tzanavaris for his comments on the manuscript, for the many discussions we had on black mirrors, and for urging me to prove his black mirrors work wrong.
+We thank to Kostas Tzanavaris for his comments on the manuscript, for the many discussions we had on black mirrors, and for urging us to prove his black mirrors work wrong.
+We are indebted to Niayesh Afshordi and Naritaka Oshita for discussions about the reflectivity.